Common Myths and Facts About Japanese Katanas

 In some cases, the Bohi may also improve the Katana's cutting performance by reducing the blade's air resistance and drag as it passes through the air.
 Some legends and myths suggest that it channels the blood away from the point of impact.
 Thus, it made the blade easier to clean and maintain.
 Even so, this is not the primary function of the Bohi!

-However, modern steels also have several advantages.
+However, modern steels have more advantages in actual cutting performance.
 For one, they are often easier to obtain and are more widely available than Tamahagane.
 Additionally, the production of modern steels has much higher precision and consistency.
 They often have higher levels of strength and toughness than traditional steel too!

 Whether your blade calls for Tamahagane or contemporary steel is a matter of your preference.
 It also depends on the skill and preference of the blacksmith.

 Contrary to common belief, the katana was not always the primary weapon of the samurai.
-In the early stages of Japanese warfare, the main weapons utilized were the yumi, which is a type of bow, the naginata, a bladed pole weapon, and the tachi, a traditional Japanese sword.
-Both the katana and the tachi were primarily used for close combat situations.
+In the early stages of Japanese warfare, the main weapons utilized were the yumi, the yari, the naginata, and the nagamaki etc, Short swords like uchigatana and the tachi were primarily used for close combat situations only.

 However, the military tactics underwent a significant transformation during the Sengoku period in the 15th century.
 The warfare strategy shifted towards group battles involving large numbers of foot soldiers, known as ashigaru.
 This change in battle dynamics led to the katana gaining prominence on the battlefield.
 The katana’s design, which made it easy to carry, and its suitability for combat situations where quick response times were crucial for victory, made it an increasingly preferred weapon.